Guest post by Erin aka @hortihunny

 From the veg garden you can harvest kale, cabbages, turnips, carrots (before they get nibbled!), parsnips, squash, hardy salad leaves and brussels sprouts (wait for a frost for the best flavour!).
 Perfect for roast dinners and soup season!

 Prune roses to protect them from the wind and cut back border plants.
 It’s a good idea to look at your garden and plan ahead for next year once you’ve given things a trim.
 Remember to check which plants to prune in winter and avoid pruning if frost is forecast.
+If your brown bin is overflowing Caledonian Horticulture offer a handy service – Caledonian Garden Waste Collections.

 If you haven’t already, November is a good time to get those bulbs planted for spring.
 Tulips are especially good to plant in November and December as the cold can help reduce problems with tulip fire.
 Check your bulbs carefully for damage or mould and make sure you plant them deep enough as they may not grow properly if they are planted too shallow.